plforacle/mysql-enterprise-intro/develop/develop.md

 In this lab, you will be guided through the following tasks:

 - Install Apache and PHP
-- Create PHP / MYSQL Connect Application
+- Learn to create PHP / MYSQL Connect Application
-- Deploy  LAMP WEB Application
+- Deploy the Sample LAMP WEB Application

 ### Prerequisites